Should I engage a consultant to prepare my application packet?

 What is the deadline for applying to the PhD program?

-NOTE: Your application should be complete and submitted entirely by December 1.
+Note: Your application should be complete and submitted entirely by December 1.
 Late materials will not be considered.
+We do not have rolling admissions, so there is no advantage to submitting application materials early.

 Can I apply to the program if I am an international student?